ashleybaxter/iamashley/_posts/2018-06-11-positioning-your-product-to-a-tiny-audience.markdown

 <blockquote>Your positioning matters a lot.
 Is there a huge difference between Nathan Barry's ConvertKit, which is email marketing for bloggers, and MailChimp, which is email marketing for whatever.
 Is there a big differentiator?
 No. A lot of it is the language they're speaking.</blockquote>

-ConverKit is now <a href="https://convertkit.baremetrics.com/">doing $1,000,000 MRR</a>.
+ConvertKit is now <a href="https://convertkit.baremetrics.com/">doing $1,000,000 MRR</a>.
 They carved a niche as email marketing for professional bloggers, and have evolved their positioning to email marketing for creators.

 At With Jack, being clear on our positioning allows us to build a customer experience that's easy to navigate, use content to deliver a focused message and offer the neccessary products to our target audience.